BoutonJones.com

 3. Select the "Initial View" tab.

-4. In "Window Options," choose "Document Title" from the "Show" dropdown.
+4. In older versions of Microsoft Office, go "Window Options" and choose "Document Title" from the "Show" dropdown.

 Optical Character Recognition (OCR)